Do I have to wear a mask inside / outside?

 - It's hard to stay more than 2 meters away from each other to talk.
 But the mask blocks at least the large droplets, and breaks the flow of air coming out of the mouth.

-- Many cases of contamination have been described in closed places: workrooms, restaurants, public transportation, etc. In some cases, the infected persons were more than 2 metres away from the contagious person.
+- Many cases of contamination have been described in closed places: workrooms, restaurants, public transportation, etc. In some cases, the infected persons were more than 2 meters away from the contagious person.

 It, therefore, is important to wear a mask indoors, whether in a shop, train, bus, open-space office, bathrooms, or any other room shared with other people.